aarron-lee/Maze-Life/README.md

 ### MazeGrid

-Since the MazeNode class effectively abstracts away the UI-related aspects of generating a maze, we could now just implement a maze grid using these nodes.

 A simple 2D array is generated, with each element in the array being a MazeNode.
 A `grid` instance variable is created.
-The grid variable is a div HTMLElement, and for every MazeNode generated, it's htmlelement is appended to the grid.
-Later on, we can just attach the entire grid to document via the following:
+The grid variable is a div HTMLElement, and for every MazeNode generated, the node's htmlelement is appended to the grid div.
+Later on, we can just attach the entire grid div to document via the following:

 ```
 document.addEventListener("DOMContentLoaded",